(MPhil also available)

 Dr Robin Mackie specialises in business history, and relations between industry and science.
 Dr Donna Loftus covers the 19th century, with a particular focus on masculinity.
 Dr Amanda Goodrich focuses on 18th- and 19th-century political and cultural history, particularly political ideas.
 Dr Chris Williams specialises in British social and administrative history.
-Dr Janice Holmes extends the discipline's interests to modern Irish history, particularly religious local and gender history.
-Dr Marsden is interested in how ideas about the past have helped to shape identities in Britain from the eighteenth century to the present day.
+Dr Richard Marsden is interested in how ideas about the past have helped to shape identities in Britain from the eighteenth century to the present day.
 Dr Anna Plassart researches the history of political ideas in France and Britain.
+Dr Suzanne Forbes covers Irish political culture with a focus on the eighteenth century.
 Students may benefit from links with interdisciplinary research groups in policing and crime.

 Current/recent research projects

-Frank Hughes, Captives of the System: The Commissioners in Lunacy as Regulators of Services for Pauper Lunatics and Idiots, 1845–1914
+- Frank Hughes, Captives of the System: The Commissioners in Lunacy as Regulators of Services for Pauper Lunatics and Idiots, 1845–1914

-Joan Hornsby, Managing Pauperism and Poverty in Axminster Union 1860–1901
+- Joan Hornsby, Managing Pauperism and Poverty in Axminster Union 1860–1901

-Katherine Lucas, The Influence of the French Revolution on the Political Thinking of Wolfe Tone
+- Katherine Lucas, The Influence of the French Revolution on the Political Thinking of Wolfe Tone

 - Louise Ryland-Epton, Welfare Innovation in the Late Eighteenth Century: Gilbert’s Act Workhouses 1782–1834